Darki002/WhoIsHome/Docs/Auth.md

 Used by: all except the `AuthController`

 Must first login via the Login Endpoint and receive a token that is valid for 60min.
 With the token you can then access all resources as the logged in User.
+This will also make sure that the user can only perform actions that he is allowed to.